-Semiconductors are amorphous or crystalline solids that have a conductivity between a conductor and an insulator either due to an impurity (extrinsic semiconductors) or because of temperature change.
-They are mainly classified into two types:
+In our article on semiconductors, we discussed that semiconductors are amorphous or crystalline solids that have a conductivity between that of a conductor and an insulator, either due to the presence of an impurity (extrinsic semiconductors) or because of temperature change.
+They are mainly classified into two types as follows:

 - Intrinsic semiconductors

 The conductivity of an intrinsic semiconductor depends on the surrounding temperature.
 At room temperature, it exhibits a low conductivity.
 Due to its low conductivity, it is deemed unsuitable for use in electronic devices.
 In order to deal with this problem, the concept of doping arose, and as a result of which extrinsic semiconductors were manufactured.
 In this section, we will discuss what extrinsic semiconductors.

 Extrinsic semiconductors are semiconductors that are doped with specific impurities.
 The impurity modifies the electrical properties of the semiconductor and makes it more suitable for electronic devices such as diodes and transistors.